 How is palliative care provided?

 At Suburban Hospital, palliative care is provided by a multidisciplinary team that works closely with your primary physician to address all of your concerns.
-The team is led by a palliative care physician and includes a pain and palliative care nurse practitioner and massage therapist. the team works closely, when needed with a dietitian, chaplain and other support services.
+The team is led by a palliative care physician – who also practices acupuncture – and includes a pain and palliative care nurse practitioner and massage therapist.
+The team works closely, when needed, with a dietitian, chaplain and other support services.

 What can I expect from the palliative care team?

 Is palliative care the same as hospice care?